 \section{Unification of Understanding and Generation}

-Till now, we have discussed both the multi-modal LLMs and the multi-modal diffusion models, where the former works well for multi-modal understanding and the latter exhibits powerful ability in visual generation.
-Then there arises a natural question, could we have a unified model that can simultaneously work well for multi-modal understanding and generation?
+Until now, we have discussed both the multi-modal LLMs and the multi-modal diffusion models, where the former works well for multi-modal understanding and the latter exhibits a powerful ability in visual generation.
+Then a natural question arises: could we have a unified model that can simultaneously work well for multi-modal understanding and generation?
 Next, we will discuss this trending problem from the following two perspectives: (i) the probabilistic modeling method, and (ii) the model architecture.